Killing of Rekia Boyd

-Rekia Boyd was a 22-year-old black American woman who was fatally shot in Chicago, Illinois by Dante Servin, an off-duty Hispanic Chicago police detective, on March 21, 2012.
+Rekia Boyd (November 5, 1989 - March 21, 2012) was a 22-year-old Black American woman who was fatally shot in Chicago, Illinois by Dante Servin, an off-duty Hispanic Chicago police detective, on March 21, 2012.

 Killing

 Servin, an off-duty police officer, drove his car to Douglass Park on the West Side of Chicago after calling the police to make a noise complaint.
 He then approached a group of four individuals who had been partying in the park and had some form of verbal altercation with them.
 One of the victims, Antonio Cross, alleged that he believed Servin was looking for a drug dealer, to which Cross allegedly told Servin to get his "crackhead ass" out of there.

 Servin fired on the group, hitting Rekia Boyd in the head, and Antonio Cross in the hand.

+"At trial in April 2015, Rekia’s close friend Ikca testified that once Dante Servin began shooting, all who were gathered ran from his bullets.
+Ikca hid behind a large tree to avoid being shot.
+She saw Rekia on the ground injured and dying.
+Ikca was prevented from riding with Rekia in the ambulance.
+In fact, the police at the scene threatened to arrest her if she didn’t leave.
+Ikca told the judge that Rekia hated to be alone."

-Initially the Chicago police department claimed that Servin had discharged his weapon after Cross had approached him with a gun.
+Initially, the Chicago police department claimed that Servin had discharged his weapon after Cross had approached him with a gun.
 The Boyd family quickly responded that the object was in fact a cell phone.
 No weapon was ever recovered from the scene.